1.1.1 School Team Players

 2.12.1.
 Team Communication

-Players/teams must communicate with their opponents through the match chat on Varsity Esports.
+Players/teams must communicate with their opponents through the match chat on Generation Esports.
 Third party tools such as Discord and social media platforms (Twitter, Facebook, Snapchat, Instagram, etc) are prohibited from being used when attempting to communicate with opponents.

 2.12.2.
 Outside Communication